 Trialling two different scenarios in Terni

 An ELSA battery energy storage system consisting of six Renault Kangoo electric vehicle batteries is installed in a technical room together with its corresponding power and control modules.
 The storage system has a total capacity of 66 kWh and is linked to the Energy Management System.
-Two scenarios are explored at the Terni pilot site:
+Two scenarios were explored at the Terni pilot site:

 Scenario 1: The battery provider offers services to the district manager

 In this scenario, the district manager (DM) offers aggregated flexibility to the Distribution System Operator (DSO).
 The DSO requests a profile from the DM, who manages the battery, the Electric Vehicle (EV) charging station, the building and the PV system.
-The trialled services are:
+The trialled services were: